Finxpd

 Some additional danger is present when trading SPY options.
 As an illustration, let’s say you end up with shares the Monday after your option expires.
 As the expiration date approaches, the value of those shares will rise, and you will be required to pay the higher price rather than the Monday value.
 Consequently, if the share price drops on Monday, you will pay more than the shares are worth.
 However, if the cost goes up, you’ll still pay less than the going rate.

-It’s important to note that SPY options are on an exchange-traded fund (ETF), while SPX options are on the underlying prices of the index itself and follow a different set of rules.
+For the topic of SPY vs. SPX, it’s important to note that SPY options are on an exchange-traded fund (ETF), while SPX options are on the underlying prices of the index itself and follow a different set of rules.
 This has significant ramifications for using your options, and you should be aware of them.
 The amount of money you have available to buy the options is also essential because of the disparity in value (and settlement).

 SPX could be a good option if you have more capital to invest and aren’t concerned with receiving dividends.
 However, SPY could be a better option if you’re strapped for cash but could benefit from dividends.